1. What is Laser7? What is the difference between Laser7 and IPL?

 - Hepls in appearance of pore size

-A: A consultation is absolutely required to determine if you are a good candidate for Laser treatments.
+A: A consultation is absolutely required to determine if you are a good candidate for Laser7 treatments.
 Before your first treatment we will determine that the Laser machine is on the most appropriate setting for your specific treatment.

 The treated area will be cleaned to prepare the skin.
-Our thepist will shave the hairs on the treated skin and ultrasound gel is then applied.
+Our therapist will shave the hairs on the treated skin and ultrasound gel is then applied.
 It is imperative that the light is targeted down the hair shaft to the bulb.
 We don’t want to treat (and heat) hairs on the skin’s surface.

 The hand piece is moved to cover the entire area.
 Each pulse of light will have a slight warming sensation followed by what customers describe as a flick of a rubber band on the skin.
 The dead hairs will then detach from the hair follicles and fall out over the next 1-2 weeks time.